ibm-cloud-docs/power-iaas/new-network-architecture.md

 * **When is a GRE tunnel required?**

-    A GRE tunnel is required to establish a connection from your PER-enabled workspace with classic infrastructure that uses a custom IP address for the following reasons:
+A GRE tunnel is required to establish a connection from your PER-enabled {{site.data.keyword.powerSys_notm}} workspace to the classic infrastructure environment that is configured to use custom IP address ranges.

-     - The classic subnet is located behind the Backend Customer Router (BCR).
-The BCR router allows only an IBM Cloud IP address (`10.0.0.0/8`) to pass through it.
-     - The custom IP address, for example `172.X.X.X`, originating from your workspace is dropped and not allowed to pass through the classic subnet by the BCR.

-    Hence, if you have a custom IP address in your PER-enabled workspace, you need a GRE tunnel that wraps the custom IP address with another header.
-This GRE tunnel needs to be attached with the Transit Gateway.
+The GRE tunnel is used to wrap the custom IP address with another header so that it is routable through the IBM Cloud network underlay.
+For example, consider a Backend Customer Router (BCR) within the network underlay.
+The BCR allows only the IP address range 10.0.0.0/8 to pass through, while it drops the traffic that is originating from IBM {{site.data.keyword.powerSys_notm}} VLAN subnets that use the IP range 172.16.0.0/12 or other IP ranges.

+The GRE tunnel must be attached to a Transit Gateway for the routing between the IBM Power VS workspace and classic infrastructure.

 For detailed steps, see [Configuring Generic Routing Encapsulation (GRE) tunnel](/docs-draft/power-iaas?topic=power-iaas-cloud-connections#configure-gre-tunnel).